FacePlusPlus/facepp-java-sdk/Readme.md

 * 1.2.0

 	Add https request method, and set it to default.
 We can use `debug = true` to  open http to instead of https.

+* 2.0.0

+	Face-Plus-Plus 2.0 has released.
+This SDK can use the new API now.